6 Best Electric Toothbrushes of 2024, Tested and Reviewed

-Although it wins our Best Design category, Quip is more than just a pretty (electric toothbrush) face.
-This editor favorite comes with all the guiding features teeth need without the wires or bulky charging base.
 Unlike our other picks, Quip is powered by a replaceable AAA battery or a rechargeable battery.
 Need one less thing to remember?
 You can get a $5 brush head and battery delivered — free — every three months.
 (We noticed, however, that the battery life can last longer than three months.)
 Timed sonic vibrations alert you every 30 seconds to switch quadrants and automatically turns off after two minutes, promoting and guiding good oral care.
 Beyond its timed brushing feature, there aren’t many bells and whistles to the Quip.
-We love it because it takes up basically zero space — about the same as a manual toothbrush.
-In fact, you can store it in a standard toothbrush holder or use the cover it comes with and mount it to a wall, mirror or cabinet in your bathroom.
+We love it because it takes up basically zero space — about the same as a manual toothbrush — making it ideal for packing on vacation.
+When home, you can store it in a standard toothbrush holder or use the cover it comes with and mount it to a wall, mirror or cabinet in your bathroom.
 The vibrations of the Quip feel relatively gentle and mild, especially compared to a more powerful electric toothbrush that does a lot of the work for you.
 And while it does offer guiding pulses to help you spend the right amount of time brushing, you still have to move the brush and apply pressure yourself.
 If you’re looking for a slim, lightweight toothbrush with high-tech features, Quip now offers a smart version of their classic electric toothbrush.
 It’s the same sleek design yet with Bluetooth connectivity and app assistance.
 And as the first subscription electric toothbrush accepted by the ADA, we know it’s a trusted, top-notch pick.

 Our Editor Says: "I love the sleek design of the Quip toothbrush — it looks so much better in my bathroom than a neon plastic eyesore.
 I also appreciate how the guiding pulses improve my brushing habits and how only replacing the brush head instead of the entire brush every few months cuts down on waste."